Adelost/javascript-serialization-benchmark/README.md

 This article only focuses on measurements using JavaScript.
 Many of the measured formats support additional programming languages that could have different performance characteristics than indicated in this benchmark.

-Although outside the scope of this article, compression size (and there by network transfer speed) can be further improved at the cost of encoding/decoding performance by combining the output with a compressor/decompressor library such `google/snappy` or `zlib`.
+Although outside the scope of this article, compression size (and thereby network transfer speed) can be further improved at the cost of encoding/decoding performance by combining the output with a compressor/decompressor library such `google/snappy` or `zlib`.

 This is the first time I use many of the listed libraries and as such there might still be additional optimizations that I am unaware of.
 Still, I believe my implementation is a good indication to what most users will end up using.